nodexo/moml/README.md

 MOML is kind of *YAML in disguise*.

-It uses the outstanding and mature **js-yaml** YAML 1.2 parser and serializer under the hood.
+It uses the outstanding and mature [js-yaml YAML 1.2 parser and serializer](https://www.npmjs.com/package/js-yaml) under the hood.
-It only adds a couple of simple transformations, so the markup can be more *visually appealing*.
+MOML only adds a couple of neat transformations, so the markup itself can be **more visually appealing**.

 The MOML parser produces JSON as output.

-# MOML keys
+### MOML keys

-They are case-insensitve and always lower case:
-author, Author and AUTHOR all result in **author**.
+They are case-insensitve and always lower case: author, Author and AUTHOR all result in **author**.
 Pick your own visual style.

 ```